-Whether you're married, living together or just starting to get serious in your relationship, you and your significant other will likely be happier if you can learn how to talk about money.
-You might otherwise find your relationship is getting ruined by money.
+Whether you’re married, living together or just starting to get serious in your relationship, you and your significant other likely will be happier if you can learn how to talk about finances.
+Find out the ways happy couples talk about money.

 Practice Good Financial Hygiene